Youth Organizing

 Youth MOJO

-Youth MOJO develops the leadership of Chinese high school youth in San Francisco, with a focus on social issues such as housing, education, immigration, and workers’ rights.
+Youth MOJO (Movement of Justice and Organizing) develops the leadership of working-class Chinese and Asian American high school youth to engage in their communities through basebuilding, leadership development, and hands-on organizing with a focus on social issues such as housing, education, immigration, and workers’ rights.
 Participants develop critical thinking, leadership, communication, advocacy and organizing skills.
 Our program aims to empower youth to make a positive and lasting change in their community!

 During the summer, youth have an opportunity to participate in the Youth MOJO Summer Program and the Youth Leadership Retreat, where members develop and strengthen their leadership, public speaking, communication, advocacy, and organizing skills.